Research1127/household-studycase/README.md

-# household-studycase
+# Household-study-case
-This is analysis for Household and Property study case.
+This is an analysis of the Household and Property study case.